hachibu/reliable-fetch/README.md

 ## ⚠️ Warning

--   This library is under active design and development and should be considered a work-in-progress.
-This means that the API is not stable and could change without warning until version 1.0.0.
+-   This library is under development.
+The API could change at any time until version 1.0.0.
 -   The Fetch API is an experimental feature in Node.js.
 This feature could change at any time.

 ## 🔗 Links